tgstation/tgstation-server/README.md

 [![forthebadge](http://forthebadge.com/images/badges/built-with-love.svg)](http://forthebadge.com) [![forthebadge](http://forthebadge.com/images/badges/60-percent-of-the-time-works-every-time.svg)](http://forthebadge.com)

-This is a toolset to manage a production BYOND server.
+This is a toolset to manage production BYOND servers.
 It includes the ability to update the server without having to stop or shutdown the server (the update will take effect on a "reboot" of the server) the ability start the server and restart it if it crashes, as well as systems for fixing errors and merging GitHub Pull Requests locally.

 Generally, updates force a live tracking of the configured git repo, resetting local modifications.
 If you plan to make modifications, set up a new git repo to store your version of the code in, and point this script to that in the config (explained below).
 This can be on GitHub or a local repo using file:/// urls.

 ### Legacy Servers
-* Versions 3 and 4 can be found in the `legacy/` directory
+* Older server versions can be found in the V# branches of this repository

 ## CONTRIBUTING